-RESTAURANTS: Think: Locally owned, chef-driven.
-Several are walking distance.
-And within 2 or 3 miles, well more than a dozen one-of-a-kind restaurants with proud local (website hidden) magazine just anointed Mica as "One of the 10 Best New Restaurants in the U.S." More affordable restaurants too like Recent guests recommend Avenida, Earth Bread Brewery, Gee Chee Girl, Iron Hill Brewery and Heirloom.
+RESTAURANTS: Think: Locally owned, chef-driven -- Avenida, Earth Bread Brewery, Cresheim Valley Grain Exchange, Goat Hollow, and Heirloom, among them.
+And within 2 or 3 miles, well more than a dozen one-of-a-kind restaurants with proud local (website hidden) magazine just anointed Mica as "One of the 10 Best New Restaurants in the U.S." More affordable restaurants too like Recent guests recommend Valley Green Inn and Iron Hill Brewery (restaurants) too.

 CHESTNUT HILL: NY Times Travel section devoted a full page to this cobble-stoned section of Philadelphia ..

 MANAYUNK: A riverside restaurant, bar and gallery hotspot with a few nice consignment shops.
-And we have favorite places in GERMANTOWN too.
+And we have favorite places in GERMANTOWN too -- Material Culture is one.

 Another favorite nearby -- "Kitch-n Collectibles" - real vintage kitchen ware.
-And did we mention the golf course, ice skating rink, orchid hothouse....
+And did we mention orchid hothouse....?

 LOCAL CAR: About 13-15 minutes to downtown (Art Museum district), along lush Lincoln Drive and Boat House Row.
 18 min. to Convention Center & historic district.